-Meru Networks and Aruba Networks are squabbling over who has the larger share of the 802.11n wireless LAN access
+Meru Networks and Aruba Networks are squabbling over who has the larger share of the 802.11n wireless LAN access point market.

 Cisco Systems remains top dog, as it does in so many markets, but both Meru and Aruba issued press releases this week claiming that they hold the second-place share of the market.
 Given that both companies cited the same market research, from Dell'Oro Group, someone has to be fibbing, right?

 Well, maybe not.
 It's all in the eye of the beholder.

 When one looks at the entire enterprise wireless LAN market, things haven't changed very much over the last several years.
 Cisco is the dominant player every quarter, with a share that hovers around 60%.
 Aruba has maintained a strong second place for a long time as well, with a share that usually swings back and forth between 7% and 9%.

 But when you cut up the market into different segments, some new trends begin to emerge.
 For instance, 802.11n infrastructure sales are growing while sales of WLAN products based on old 802.11a/b/g protocols are flat or shrinking.
 Clearly, 802.11n products are the future of the market.
 In fact, sales of 802.11n access points have more than doubled since this time last year, from $25.8 million in 1Q08 to $61.9 million in 1Q09.